brycechen1849/RL2BookSolutions/readme.md

 ### Introduction
-This is a note for the book Reinforcement Learning: An Introduction 2nd Edition(By Sutton & Barto).
+This [repo](https://github.com/brycechen1849/RL2BookSolutions) is a note for the book Reinforcement Learning: An Introduction 2nd Edition by Sutton & Barto.
-These codes (will) include:
+It serves mainly as a guide to have a thinking in depth on exercise problems proposed in this book.

+It aims to provide answers that are intuitively reasonable, experimentally proved and mathematically proved.
+Most of the time the first two are guaranteed.
+Hopefully the verbosity and elaboration would get you inspired :D .
+If you ever get confused reading this note, raise an issue, pull a merge request or if you prefer, feel free to contact me at brycechen1849@gmail.com.

+This note is now being rapidly updated because I'm still intensively getting familiar with the RL research area.
+The codes (will) include:
-+ Solutions to exercise problems
++ Experimentally proved solutions to exercise problems with reasonable explanation
-+ The code generating each figure in the book.
++ The code generating each figure in the book

 ### Solutions
 [PDF Release](https://brycechen1849.github.io/RL2BookSolutions/pdf) will soon be available once I finished the note. 🚧
-[Web hosted docs](https://brycechen1849.github.io/RL2BookSolutions/solutions_full) are available and I believe these should serve the purpose well enough :D
+[Web hosted docs](https://brycechen1849.github.io/RL2BookSolutions/solutions_full) are available and I believe these should serve the purpose well enough.
 + [Chapter 1](https://brycechen1849.github.io/RL2BookSolutions/solution_ch1) exercise solutions ⌛️ (deferred)
 + [Chapter 2](https://brycechen1849.github.io/RL2BookSolutions/solution_ch2) exercise solutions ☑️
 + [Chapter 3](https://brycechen1849.github.io/RL2BookSolutions/solution_ch3) exercise solutions 🏃 (in progress ...)